Lubiąż Abbey: Administrative and Agricultural buildings

 Between the Craftsman's Building and the abbey is the Brewery and Bakery, a large 18th-century two-story building with a mansard roof which was renovated in the 19th century.
 It is currently abandoned.

 Church of St. James

 The Church of St. James was first mentioned in 1202.
 It was originally built as a parish for the secular workers at the abbey and inhabitants of the village of Lubiąż.
 It is situated between the Craftsman's Building and the Brewery and Bakery.
 It was rebuilt in the 1690s, lending the church its current appearance.
-After the demise of the abbey, it was temporarily used as an arsenal, eventually becoming the village's protestant parish church.
+After the demise of the abbey, it was temporarily used as an arsenal, and was made the village's protestant parish church in 1836.
 Along with the rest of the abbey buildings, it was plundered after the end of the war and has since sat abandoned, with the exception of a new roof which was built in 1960.
 It is inaccessible to visitors.